 I started playing electric guitar when I was ten years old, playing in bands and all that stuff.
-In the mid-90s I got more and more attracted in synths and electronic music and at some point, I got an Atari ST with Cubase 2.0 and an AKAI S3000i with 24 megabyte RAM, which was essentially my recording medium.
+In the mid-90s I got more and more attracted in synths and electronic music and at some point, I got an Atari ST with Cubase 2.0 and an AKAI S3000i with 24 megabytes RAM, which was essentially my recording medium.
 Whatever I did, it had to fit completely into the sampler’s memory!
 I also had a Moog Rogue, which was my first ever synth, and a Juno-60 at the time.
 I think this was when I really started producing music, but at first, of course, what I did was far from good enough to be released anywhere.
-In the 90s I was more into Trip Hop and that kind of music, and the straight bassdrum only really came into my life after I moved to Berlin at the end of the decade.
+In the 90s I was more into Trip Hop and that kind of music, and the straight bass drum only really came into my life after I moved to Berlin at the end of the decade.

 Let’s talk about your studio.
 You’ve tons of gears, synthesizers.
 How did you get to own so many and what’s your favorite gear or set of gears, the one that never misses in your productions/live sets?

 Well, the main reason is I have been collecting for some time already… the oldest piece of studio gear I still have is a Boss SE70 multi-effects unit I bought for my guitar rig, making the money to buy it working on a summer holiday job when I was 14.
 This was 26 years ago, so plenty of time to build and refine the setup.
 I really started to get this to a more serious, professional level after 2001, when I had my first releases.
-I always wanted to have a great work space for producing my own music, and all the mixing work came only a few years later after people listened to my records and started inquiring about who was responsible for the sound.
+I always wanted to have a great workspace for producing my own music, and all the mixing work came only a few years later after people listened to my records and started inquiring about who was responsible for the sound.
 It was me of course, and so the mixing started to pick up.
 I never planned this, it just happened.
 Probably my studio would look a little different when I started to build a new one from scratch these days.
-I really come from an analogue era when soft synths and the likes simply didn’t yet exist, so this all was not based on choice but on necessity.
+I really come from an analog era when soft synths and the likes simply didn’t yet exist, so this all was not based on choice but on necessity.
 Ultimately these days I think two things are important: The sound sources, the basic ingredients for the music, and the way how you listen to them.
-This means analogue synths and a good recording path to get them inside the box are really crucial to me, and also my monitoring setup, which includes the speakers themselves, the D/A converter, the monitor controller and of course some great headphones.
-Anything in between, all the EQs, the reverbs, the summing etc. doesn’t matter just as much in my view.
-When the sounds are great to begin with you don’t even have to do so much to them after recording.
+This means analog synths and a good recording path to get them inside the box are really crucial to me, and also my monitoring setup, which includes the speakers themselves, the D/A converter, the monitor controller and of course some great headphones.
+Anything in between, all the EQs, the reverbs, the summing, etc. doesn’t matter just as much in my view.
+When the sounds are great, to begin with, you don’t even have to do so much to them after recording.

 Do you like the most analog or digital gears and when you have to choose one, let’s say you have an analog and a digital EQ, what would you choose?